LispCookbook/cl-cookbook/web.md

 on standard output.
 The ability to build self-contained executables eases deployment tremendously (compared to, for example, npm-based apps), in that we just copy the executable to a server and run it.

+And when we have deployed our app, we can still interact with it, allowing for hot reload, that even works when new dependencies have to be installed.
+If you are careful and don't want to use full live reload, you might still enjoy this capability to reload, for example, a user's configuration file.

 We'll present here some established web frameworks and other common libraries to help you getting started in developing a web